citra-emu/citra-web/site/content/help/_index.md

 title = "Help"
 +++

 User documentation on how to use Citra and frequently asked questions can be found here.
+Information for developers can be found on the [developer wiki](https://citra-emu.org/wiki/faq/).

-If you would like more information on a subject, please contact our moderation team on Discord.
+If you would like more information on a subject, or you're having trouble, support is offered in our [Discord server](https://citra-emu.org/discord/).